TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

    import { prisma } from './lib/prisma.js';
    ```

-   Finally, to run the script, use `node script.js`.
+   To run the script, run `node script.js`.

    </div>